Shift-AC/uPartier/README.md

      * @throws NoSuchUserException if no such user exists or wrong password is given.
      */
     static User login(LoginInf inf)
         throws IOException, SocketTimeoutException, NoSuchUserException;

+    // class com.github.shiftac.upartier.network.app.User
+    /**
+     * Attempts to log out the current user.
+     * <p>
+     * Current thread will <b>block</b> inside this call.
+     *
+     * @throws IOException if network exceptions occured.
+     * @throws SocketTimeoutException if can't hear from server for
+     * { @code Client.NETWORK_TIMEOUT } milliseconds.
+     * @throws NoSuchUserException if no such user exists or wrong password is given.
+     */
+    void logout()
+        throws IOException, SocketTimeoutException, NoSuchUserException;

     // class com.github.shiftac.upartier.data.User